hrbrmstr/wand/README.md

 # wand

-Lightweight File ‘MIME’ Type Detection Based On Contents or Extension
+Retrieve Magic Attributes from Files and Directories

 ## Description

-‘MIME’ types are shorthand descriptors for file contents and can be determined from “magic” bytes in file headers, file contents or intuited from file extensions.
-Tools are provided to perform curated “magic” tests as well as mapping ‘MIME’ types from a database of over 1,500 extension mappings.
+MIME types are shorthand descriptors for file contents and can be determined from “magic” bytes in file headers, file contents or intuited from file extensions.
+Tools are provided to perform curated “magic” tests as well as mapping MIME types from a database of over 1,800 extension mappings.

 ## SOME IMPORTANT DETAILS